hczhu-dotcom/SPIR_design/README.md

 ```

 ## Step2: Predecting the structure of plant pathogen protein
-using AlphaFold 3, by using its webserver: https://alphafoldserver.com/.
+Predecting the structure of plant pathogen protein using AlphaFold 3, by using its webserver: https://alphafoldserver.com/.

 ## Step3: Triming the pathogen protein
 Triming the N and C unstructured region of the plant pathogen protein using PyMol, and converting the CIF (Crystallographic Information File) format into the PDB (Protein Data Bank) format.
 This process would result the pathogen_protein.pdb, such as PVY_CP.pdb.